 The founder of the ‘Dogs of the Dow’ value investing strategy posited that the reason the strategy works is because stodgy blue chips have more room to navigate their issues compared to smaller peers.
 In the meantime, you typically get to pick up a higher than usual dividend yield as the shares cratered.
-Eventually, many of these businesses go on to recover and you end up generating solid shareholder returns.
+Many of these businesses then go on to recover and you end up generating solid shareholder returns.

+Anyway, this has so far cost the bank a few billion dollars in legal fees and fines, not to mention the former CEO’s resignation.
+Indeed, total litigation costs of $1.5b in 4Q19 helped drag quarterly earnings down to the $2.8b mark (circa 60¢ per share).
+Not good.
 The second issue concerns its balance sheet.
-Right now the bank has total assets of around $1,900,000m recorded on it.
+Right now the bank has total assets of around $1.9t recorded on it.
 No, that’s not a typo – Wells Fargo has $1.9 trillion in assets.
 Why exactly is this an issue?
-Well, at the moment Wells has to operate under a Federal Reserve imposed asset cap of $2 trillion until the bank has satisfied regulators’ concerns regarding compliance.
+Well, at the moment Wells has to operate under a Federal Reserve imposed asset cap of $2t until the bank has satisfied regulators’ concerns regarding compliance.

 The Good News

 That strikes me as a good deal for long-term investors.
 At some point the underlying profit machine will ratchet up simply as a result of cost cutting.
 A natural reduction in legal fees will do much of the work on that front.
-When it does, you’ll be looking at a bank pumping out over $20,000m in recurring annual net profit.
+When it does, you’ll be looking at a bank pumping out over $20b in recurring annual net profit.
 At the moment, Wells pays out less than half of that by way of cash dividends.
 Even so, that is enough for a 4% dividend yield based on the current stock price.
-Heck even the anti-dilutive effect of stock buybacks could propel significant shareholder returns from these levels.
-I note that Wells reduced its share count by around 10% last year.
+Heck, even the anti-dilutive effect of stock buybacks could propel significant shareholder returns from these levels.
+Note that Wells reduced its share count by around 10% last year.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!